Coconuts, Cocos nucifera, 1.

 The leaf scars are close together on the trunk.

-Dwarfs are self-pollinated, so if a Dwarf palm bearing many fruit is found, these will be good seed nuts, because they have the same father and mother.
+The fast-growing talls are cross-pollinating, but the dwarfs are self-pollinated, so if a dwarf palm bearing many fruit is found, these will be good seed nuts, because they have the same father and mother.

 Dwarfs are divided into three groups: